heikkilamarko/todo-app/README.md

 ## Running the App

-Before running the below command, make sure you have the unencrypted secrets in the `/env` directory.
+Before running the below command, make sure you have the unencrypted secrets in the `env` directory.
 See [secrets](secrets/) for details.

 ```bash
 > docker compose up --build -d